adrybakov/wulfric/docs/source/user-guide/library/niggli.rst

 ****************

 This page describe the algorithm implemented in the :py:func:`wulfric.cell.niggli`.
 An implementation directly follows the papers [1]_, [2]_.
-If you use this function of wulfric, please cite them as the original source of the algorithm.
+If you use results obtain with this function of wulfric, please acknowledge those papers as the original source of the algorithm.

 For an alternative implementation, that was available long before wulfric and is not associated with wulfric package or its authors see |spglib-niggli|_.